Patreon/cartographer/README.md

 responsible for describing how to translate to and from our Python models.

-`SchemaRelationship` is a more complicated class, with only one primary method, `resource`, for creating a `JSONAPISerializer` instance based on its input arguments.
+`SchemaRelationship` is a more complicated class, with only one primary method, `related_serializer`, for creating a `JSONAPISerializer` instance based on its input arguments.
-Subclasses of `SchemaResource` can override this method to customize serialization behavior.
+Subclasses of `SchemaResource` can override this method to customize the `JSONAPISerializer` to be returned.
 Parsing of related resources is handled by the `PostedDocument` class in the Parsers section of this README.

 Currently, there is only one subclass of `SchemaRelationship`,